-Taking cognisance of this, organisations are making efforts to establish cyber security risk management reporting tools.
+With this in mind, organisations are making efforts to establish cyber security risk management reporting tools.
 Although existing cyber security tools are not overly sophisticated, some organisations like the AICPA have already begun directing efforts towards this goal.
-Because of the work public accounting firms already do for their clients, they are in a prime position to offer advice and services related to cyber security.
+Because of the work, public accounting firms already do for their clients, they are in a prime position to offer advice and services related to cyber security.
 In fact, almost 40% of the leading cyber security consultants are public accounting firms.

 How to audit a company’s cyber preparedness?

-Here is a sample cyber security risk management report.
+Take a sample cyber security risk management report as an example.
 The process starts with the management of the company clearly defining what their objective and broad philosophy is with regards to cyber security.
-This requires an understanding of the data, systems and services that are critical and tolerance levels in case some of those are compromised.
+This requires an understanding of the data, systems, and services that are critical and tolerance levels in case some of those are compromised.

 The second part is a more exhaustive description of how the company aims to achieve its stated cyber risk management objectives.
 This requires creating and defining a governance structure for risk management.
 From therein, the company can take a variety of routes to create a framework that meets their specific criteria.
 Processes, resources, IT infrastructure, communication channels, review criteria, accountability, environmental factors, scenario testing, etc. are defined to a granular level.